 However, when I “just did it” I was inadvertently contributing to a dynamic where my husband was lulled into a familiar dynamic (as a son raised by another woman who handled things for the family) where there was an unspoken rule in the home that I would do things.
 So he never thought of them as his responsibility.

 In short: The harder and faster and more I “danced” the less he had to.
 I was overwhelmed, and he was confused about why I was low-grade angry all the time and always tired.

 Changing both ingrained expectations and family systems require a high degree of self-awareness, communication, and intentional living.
 However, it can be done and it should be done.
 (Trust me, it feels SO much better).

 Egalitarian families are generally happier, less stressed, have lower conflict, and are fairer to working women.
-Furthermore, modern parents who work together to model a more egalitarian family system for their children break the cycle of rigid gender roles of previous generations.
+Furthermore, modern parents who work together to model a more egalitarian relationship and family system for their children break the cycle of rigid gender roles of previous generations.

 Here's an example of how couples create more balanced gender roles: